vitobotta/hetzner-k3s/README.md

 At the moment Hetzner Cloud has five locations: two in Germany (`nbg1`, Nuremberg and `fsn1`, Falkenstein), one in Finland (`hel1`, Helsinki) and two in the USA (`ash`, Ashburn, Virginia, and `hil`, Hillsboro, Oregon).
 Please keep in mind that US locations only offer instances with AMD CPUs at the moment, while the newly introduced ARM instances are only available in Falkenstein-fsn1 for now.

-For the available instance types and their specs, either check from inside a project when adding a server manually or run the following with your Hetzner token:
+For the available instance types and their specs, either check from inside a project when adding an instance manually or run the following with your Hetzner token:

 ```bash
 curl -H "Authorization: Bearer $API_TOKEN" 'https://api.hetzner.cloud/v1/server_types'